Kia Forte: Asia

-For the Singapore market, the car is known as the Forte K3 and is available in EX (16-inch steel wheels, dual airbags, rear air conditioner, LED daylight running lights, leather interior and rear parking sensor) and SX (17-inch alloy wheels, two airbags, front-and-rear parking sensors, keyless entry, push-button start, leather interior, power driver seat with memory) trims, with LED daylight running lights and rear aircon vents standard.
+For the Singaporean market, the car is known as the Forte K3 and is available in EX (16-inch steel wheels, dual airbags, rear air conditioner, LED daylight running lights, leather interior and rear parking sensor) and SX (17-inch alloy wheels, two airbags, front-and-rear parking sensors, keyless entry, push-button start, leather interior, power driver seat with memory) trims, with LED daylight running lights and rear aircon vents standard.
 Eurostyle touchscreen entertainment system available as an optional upgrade through a tie-up with a local installer.
-The only engine available is the naturally-aspirated 1.6-liter gasoline Gamma MPi producing 128 hp (130ps).
+The only engine available is the naturally-aspirated 1.6-litre petrol Gamma MPi producing 128 hp (130ps).

 In the Malaysian market, the second generation Forte was launched in July 2013 as the "Kia Cerato".
-Throughout the time available in Malaysia, two engines were available: 1.6 liter Gamma II and 2.0 liter Nu MPi.
+Throughout the time available in Malaysia, two engines were available: 1.6-litre Gamma II and 2.0-litre Nu MPi.
 At launch, two variants were available: 1.6 and 2.0 and in July 2014, a 1.6 KX variant was added positioned lower than the regular 1.6 variant.
-In November 2015, the "Koup" variant was added to the range powered by a 1.6 liter Gamma T-GDI engine.
+In November 2015, the "Koup" variant was added to the range powered by a 1.6 litre Gamma T-GDI engine.
 In December 2016, the facelift version was made available with the same three variants and engines to choose from.